urbit/urbit/Spec/JET_NOTES.md

 		(ORLY?) @ entirely of nouns

 	`Warm`: all the dependencies between cold and hot state.
 	It consists of C structures allocated on the loom.
-(XX: On the home road?)

 		Warm state is purely a function of cold and hot states.